ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 <br>

-In the same registry, IANA is asked to update the entry for "rs_cnf" to be as follows:
+In the same registry, IANA is asked to update the entry for the OAuth parameter with name "rs_cnf", so that the content of the "Value Type" column and of the "Reference" column is as below:

-* The "Value Type" column specifies "True or False or Null or map".
+* Value Type: True or False or Null or map

-* The "Reference" column specifies "\[RFC9201, Section 3.2\]\[RFC-XXXX, {{sec-cred-rs-value}}\]".
+* Reference: \[RFC9201, Section 3.2\]\[RFC-XXXX, {{sec-cred-rs-value}}\]

 ## JSON Web Token Claims Registry ## {#iana-token-json-claims}